-In addition to the field QC samples described above, QA split samples will be collected for the USACE during performance of ground-water sampling activities.
-During the sampling of ground water from monitoring wells, QA split samples will be collected along with ground-water samples.
+In addition to the sampling conducted for the field measurements described above, QA split samples will be collected for the USACE during performance of ground-water sampling activities.
 The monitoring well locations selected for split sampling will be random.
 The exact number of split samples collected will depend on the total number of ground-water samples collected during each quarterly sampling event.
 Approximately one split sample will be collected for every 20 ground-water samples collected, and will be proportionally distributed between the three subject sites.
-The QA split samples will be analyzed for the same ground-water parameters listed in the SAG.
+The QA split samples will be analyzed for the same ground-water parameters as the samples collected in accordance with this plan.